-In addition to the physical campus improvements, the College has experienced a number of other important highlights in its short history.
+In addition to the physical campus improvements, the College has experienced a number of other important highlights in its history.
 Southern State was one of the first community colleges in the state to develop an accredited transfer program.
 This early awareness of the value in transfer agreements has been supported by subsequent arrangements with public and private four-year universities and colleges around Ohio and the rest of the nation.
 Along with the transfer program, SSCC has developed a wide variety of associate degrees in applied business and applied science, the Associate of Technical Studies degree, and various certificate programs.

-The fifth president of the College, Dr. Kevin Boys, began his term in January 2010.
-He was preceded by Dr. Lewis Miller (1975-1988), Dr. George McCormick (1989-1994), Dr. Lawrence N. Dukes (1995-2007), and Dr. Sherry A. Stout (2007-2009).
+The sixth president of the College, Dr. Nicole Roades, began her term in July 2022.
+She was preceded by Dr. Lewis Miller (1975-1988), Dr. George McCormick (1989-1994), Dr. Lawrence N. Dukes (1995-2007), Dr. Sherry A. Stout (2007-2009), and Dr. Kevin Boys (2010-2022).